 If all or part of the pancreas was removed during surgery, it may be difficult to digest food.
 A special diet and medicine may help.
 Also, the doctor can prescribe hormones and enzymes to replace those lost by the removal of the pancreas.
 Diabetes is another side effect of pancreas removal due to the loss of insulin, which is made by the pancreas.
 For this, the doctor can prescribe insulin.

-Hormone therapy may be given to relieve symptoms caused by the tumor.
+Hormone therapy may be given to relieve symptoms caused by the tumor (see the Symptoms section).
 The most common hormone used is octreotide (Sandostatin, OncoLAR), which is similar to one of the hormones normally produced by the body, somatostatin.
-Many islet cell tumors have receptors for somatostatin on their cell surface.
-Octreotide can be given either as daily injections under the skin or as monthly intramuscular (into a muscle) injections (called Sandostatin LAR Depot).
+Many islet cell tumors have receptors for somatostatin on the surface of their cells.
+When octreotide attaches to these receptors, it blocks the release of hormones by the tumor and can also help stop it from growing.
+Octreotide can be given either as daily injections under the skin or as monthly injections into a muscle, called Sandostatin LAR Depot.
 Common side effects of octreotide include gallstones and/or biliary sludge and gastrointestinal problems, such as diarrhea and abdominal discomfort.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.